lfbr0/bible-examiner/readme.md

 ### What is it?

 Bible Examiner is a web application with REST capabilities, using Express.js and Node.js, that allows for comparison between commentary by several theologists on The Bible.
-In other others, it's like a theology compass with theologists as reference points.
+In other others, it's like a theology compass with theologists as reference points. \
+***Now available for usage on https://bible-examiner.herokuapp.com/ !***

 ### Program design
 Put very simply, the program is divided into several layers that deal only with a certain part of the process.